apache/sling-whiteboard/sitemap/README.md

 ### Content Model

 In order to serve a sitemap, a resource must be marked as sitemap root resource.
-This is done by adding a `sitemapRoot = true` property either to the resource, or it's `jcr:content` child.
+This is done by adding a `sling:sitemapRoot = true` property either to the resource, or it's `jcr:content` child.

 When multiple resources in a resource tree are marked as as sitemap roots, the on closest to the repository root is considered to top level sitemap root and serves a sitemap-index additionally to the sitemap.